wellingtonmacena/data-structures.ts/README.md

-# data-structures.js
+# data-structures.ts
-A bunch of data structures like linked lists, stack, queue and others
+A bunch of data structures like linked list, stack, queue and others